 Unlike traditional bristles, those misoka thin on tips for better cleaning and massaging the interdental areas.
 Even without toothpaste, teeth are shiny and clean as just come out of a session of the dentist teeth cleaning.

 The Japanese expression Misoka means "last day of the month" and the toothbrush should be replaced every month, after which it deteriorates and loses its effectiveness.
 Misoka also derives from the word Misogi which means “to purify body and spirit with pure water”.
 If brushing your teeth with Misoka means using the energy of minerals - observed Kosho Ueshima in the design phase - then this gesture is equivalent to simply brushing with water.
 Thus a new way of brushing teeth is born.

 On the Japanese and Asian market since 2007 with a first-generation model already sold two million pieces, misoka debut in Europe and other countries on the occasion of the Milan Design Week 2015 with the new Kosho Ueshima project (TIDs), which He has completely redesigned.

 The new sleek and fluid form of misoka inspired by the shape of water, fluid element par excellence, and is made of plastic (PET: Polyethylene terephthalate).

-Misoka is presented at the Milan Design Week 2015 in Water Fountain, evocative installation that he is the protagonist of a scenario entirely played on the theme of water.
-For Kosho construction I involved the known designers Setsu and Shinobu Ito.
+Misoka is presented at the Milan Design Week 2015 inside Water Fountain, an evocative installation that sees it as the protagonist of a scenario entirely played on the theme of water.
+For the installation Kosho involved the well-known designers Setsu and Shinobu Ito.

-By Setsu & Shinobu Ito also Eda toothbrush holder made of cast aluminum from Artistic Foundry Campagner.
+Also by Setsu & Shinobu Ito is the Eda toothbrush holder made of cast aluminum by the Campagner Artistic Foundry.